ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 If the result of full backoff is used, this test does not require that the full backoff mechanism must be identical to that of TCP
 {{?RFC2988}} {{!RFC8961}}.
-As an example, this does not preclude full backoff mechanisms that would give flows with different round- trip times comparable capacity during backoff.
+As an example, this does not preclude full backoff mechanisms that would give flows with different round-trip times comparable capacity during backoff.

 ### Protection Against Bufferbloat